User interview analysis – turning raw data into insights effectively

 Analysis in one go

-With this approach analysis starts after all interviews are completed.
-All data is available from the start, which might make it easier to recognize patterns since there is more related evidence.
-One longer block of analysis facilitates to get into a state of flow as there are less interruptions.
-Of course you have to be aware of fatigue and keep an eye on the team’s energy level.
+In this approach, analysis begins after all interviews have been conducted.
+All the data is available from the start, which may make it easier to recognize patterns because there is more related evidence.
+A longer block of analysis facilitates getting into a state of flow as there are fewer interruptions.
+Of course, you need to be aware of fatigue and keep an eye on the team’s energy level.

 Batch-wise analysis

-The idea of this approach is to divide interviews into batches and to conduct shorter analysis sessions after each batch.
-One advantage is that you can still adjust the questions of upcoming interviews, for instance to focus on an underrepresented topic.
-It also allows to provide preliminary results to stakeholders or is used when there is not enough time for analysis after the last interview, e.g. due to a tight deadline.
+The idea of this approach is to divide the interviews into batches and to run shorter analysis sessions after each batch.
+One advantage is that you can still adjust the questions of upcoming interviews, for instance, to focus on an underrepresented topic.
+It can also be used to provide preliminary results to stakeholders or when there is not enough time for analysis after the last interview, e.g. due to a tight deadline.
 From a practical standpoint, it is easier to find several shorter blocks of time in the calendars of busy stakeholders than one large block.

-A disadvantage of this approach is higher switching cost.
-Mentally preparing for analysis requires time, in particular to get evidence into short term memory which happens multiple times here.
+A disadvantage of this approach is higher switching costs.
+It takes time to mentally prepare for the analysis, especially to get the evidence into short-term memory, which happens several times here.

-A related question at this point is how much time should be allocated for analysis.
+A related question at this point is how much time to spend on analysis.
 You may have guessed that the answer is: it depends.
-The tendency is to underestimate how long it takes and to not reserve enough time.
-If faced with the decision, we’d rather recommend decreasing the scope and focusing on the most important topics first instead of rushing through.
-On the other hand you could always do more analysis, so be sure to timebox the sessions.
+T There is a tendency to underestimate how long it will take and not allocate enough time.
+If you're faced with this decision, we'd recommend reducing the scope and focusing on the most important issues first, rather than rushing through it.
+On the other hand, you can always do more analysis, so be sure to timebox the sessions.

 As a reference, we spent a full week to analyze the 18 hours of interview data we collected for Condens.